Xon/XenForo-SearchImprovements/README.md

  - allows arbitrary range queries for numerical data
 - Allow users to select the default search order independent for the forum wide setting.
 - Per content type weighting
+- Adds Elastic Search information to the AdminCP home screen.